 Solar Landing Page

 This website represents a collection of solar resources for the community.
 The city has roughly 1.1 MW of existing photovoltaics (PV) solar and that capacity is expected to double in 2017.
-The City is seeking (Solsmart) designation for solar friendly community gold status in early 2017.
+The City is seeking Solsmart designation for solar friendly community gold status in 2017 and has deemed this year the "Year of Solar' for the community.
 The City's goals can be found on its Solar Statement.
 In several places below, a Solar Brochure has been referenced.
 This lists helpful resources all in one place.

 Solar energy uses a renewable energy source – the sun – and provides many benefits for individuals and the community.
 It improves environmental quality by reducing carbon emissions and air pollution, supports about 2,000 jobs and over 166 companies in Wisconsin (SEIA), saves money on energy costs as the price continues to drop from increasing demand and technological developments, and adds electric grid resilience during peak demand and other stresses to the system.